IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 TODO:  Remove this note and use the "Role" convention instead in the actor table above.

 TODO ms: We have to take into account, that we are talking of very different things here:
-- The Auth Client requests an access token to be incorporated into a request to a Resource Server to be used for authorize access to health data;
+- The Authorization Client requests an access token to be incorporated into a request to a Resource Server to be used for authorize access to health data;
-- The Resource Server does not request an access token to incorporate to request to Resource Servers, but to convert the access token to a JWT or XUA assertion;
+- The Resource Server requests an access token be able to convert the access token to a JWT, XUA assertion or other token format;

 ### 3.71.3 Referenced Standards